shuzhiquan/IRIC/README.md

 ## Installation
-Download the code from GitHub repository before and then apply the techniques.
+Download the code from GitHub repository and then apply the techniques.
 R version >= 3.1.
 ## Examples
 SMOTE(Data level), CSC4.5 (Algorithm level) and RBBagging (Ensemble-based level) are presented as examples of IRIC's usage.
 - [SMOTE](#SMOTE)